rjpaskin/codefirst-girls-bristol_source/_sessions/c1s4/2_push_to_github.md

 To do this you need to push your website up to a branch called `gh-pages`.
-You don't know about branches yet, but you can see them on Github.
+You don't know about branches yet, but you can see them on GitHub.
 Right now you'll just see a single branch called `master`.

-You don't actually need to understand anything about branches at the moment, as gitgit makes it really easy to publish as a Github page.
+You don't actually need to understand anything about branches at the moment, as gitgit makes it really easy to publish as a GitHub page.
 Just run

     gitgit publish

-When you go to github you should now see a `gh-pages` option in the branches dropdown.
+When you go to GitHub you should now see a `gh-pages` option in the branches dropdown.

-The `gh-pages` branch is a signal to Github that you want your code to be deployed as a website.
+The `gh-pages` branch is a signal to GitHub that you want your code to be deployed as a website.
 You can find the URL of your website by looking in your repository settings on GitHub.

+Typically, you'll need to wait about 10 minutes after you publish changes before your site is updated.

+{% exercise %}
+Visit the domain you put in your `CNAME` file - you should see your `first_site` in all it's glory!

+If you get a page with the GitHub logo and a big "404", wait a few minutes and try again.
+{% endexercise %}